 Wedding venues in Byron Bay and its surrounding country towns include boutique hotels, weekend retreats and high end large AirBnB’s.
 Kayaking, following coastal trails, shopping, dining, celebrity spotting and mingling down on the beach are highlights of this popular tourist haven.
 The area is a foodie’s paradise, considerate of vegans, vegetarians, and people with specific dietary requirements.

 12. Off the Beaten Track

-And if you don’t particularly want to hold your destination wedding somewhere everywhere else has been, NSW is some 800,000 square kilometers of sun-washed land, and has any number of places to get away from the well-worn routes.
+And if you don’t particularly want to hold your destination wedding somewhere where everyone else has been, NSW is some 800,000 square kilometres of sun-washed land, and has any number of places to get away from the well-worn routes.
 Find an off-the-beaten-track wedding venue that suits you, whether an eco lodge deeply set in rainforest, a farmstay out beneath the sparkling night sky, or campsite out in the National parks.